tgoldenberg/brn-gitbook/chapter_3_the_beginnings_of_an_app.md

 ### NavigatorIOS

 `NavigatorIOS` has great performance because the animation is handled outside of the main JavaScript thread.
+It can accomplish this because it's a thin wrapper of the native iOS navigation stack.
+It features a simple layout and API that lets you "push" or "pop" views off an array that builds as the user navigates through your app.

-I features a simple layout and API to support pushing and popping routes off of the stack.
-Downsides are that it is highly opinionated and less configurable.
-It can be appropriate for simple apps or when customization isn't needed.
+It's simplicity comes at a cost though, as `NavigatorIOS` is highly opinionated and less configurable.
+It can be appropriate for simple, iOS-only apps, or when customization isn't needed.

 `Navigator`, on the other hand, is highly customizable.
-It has options for different sliding and fading transitions, and is neutral in regards to UI.
-Downsides are that the animation runs on the JavaScript thread, and so, this can cause performance lags.
+It has options for different sliding and fading transitions, and has a completely netural UI.

+The downside of `Navigator` is that its animations run on the JavaScript thread, meaning we need to do a little extra work to minimize performance lags.

 We will be using `Navigator` for this project, because it is more widely supported and seen in complex apps.
 However, to get a feel for NavigatorIOS, let's implement it in a simple two-route app.
 If you have experience with `NavigatorIOS` or are not interested in seeing what it has to offer, you can skip to the next commit.